Trade names and synonyms : Pseudotropheus barlowi, Maylandia barlowi, Pseudotropheus fuscus, Golden fuscoides.

 - Temperament: Aggressive - They should only be house with other aggressive Mbunas.

-- Same species - conspecifics: Yes - They are best kept as one male with 3 or more females.
+- Compatible with:- Same species - conspecifics: Yes - They are best kept as one male with 3 or more females.
 They are very aggressive toward the females and will kill any other males in the tank.

 - Peaceful fish (): Threat